NextCenturyCorporation/neon-dash/src/app/library/README.md

 To use your own Visualization Elements:

 1. It's best if your Visualization Element has a "draw" function that accepts an array of [search data objects](#search-data-object).
 If it does not, you will need to add a `dataReceived` event listener to a Search Component and use [custom data transformations](#using-custom-data-transformations) to notify your Visualization Element to render the search data.
-2. If you want your Visualization Element to generate search filters, your Visualization Element should emit filter events with a `detail->values` property containing a [filter data object](#filter-data-object).
+2. If you want your Visualization Element to generate search filters, your Visualization Element should emit filter events with a `values` property in its [event detail](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/detail) containing a [filter data array](#filter-data-array).
 If it does not, you will need to use [custom data transformations](#using-custom-data-transformations) to call the `updateFilters` function on the Filter Component in order to create the new filters.

 #### Search Data Object